Photographing the fall colors is one of the most special experiences for any photographer.

 Using this adjustment, you can change the hue, saturation, and light of each particular color, turning the yellow into a more orangish hue or increasing the saturation just in the red colors.

-The goal is to increase the vibrancy and saturation just in the fall colors and not across the entire image.
+The goal is to increase the vibrancy and saturation in just the fall colors and not across the entire image.

 As you can see, fall photography is one of the most exciting and rewarding types of photography.